EventStore/EventStoreDB-Client-Java/README.md

 Bear in mind that this client is not yet properly documented.
 We are working hard on a new version of the documentation.

+## Security

+If you find a vulnerability in our software, please contact us.
+You can find how to reach out us and report it at https://www.eventstore.com/security#security
+Thank you very much for supporting our software.

 ## Community

 We have a community discussion space at [Event Store Discuss][discuss].